Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 It seems reasonable to also apply harm to this outcome.
 I’ll split the wyvern’s 3 harm between myself and my horse—2 for me, 1 for Etana.
 This requires suffer moves for both of us.

-First, I make the Endure Harm move (page 91), subtracting 2 from my health track.
+First, I make the [[Endure Harm]] move, subtracting 2 from my health track.
 Per the move, I “roll +health or +iron, whichever is higher.”
 My health track is at +2, and my iron is 2, so it’s a wash.

 That’s a weak hit.
 Kuno suffers her harm and presses on.

 	Kuno stands.
 Pain flares through her ribs.
 She pushes the pain aside, concerned only with her horse.

 Now to check on how Etana has fared.
-I make the Companion Endure Harm move (page 94).
+I make the [[Companion Endure Harm]] move.
 First, I lower her health track by 1.
 Then, per the move, I “roll +heart or +your companion’s health, whichever is higher.”
 Etana’s health track is at +3 and my heart is 2, so we’ll roll + her health.

 Another weak hit.
 Etana is still in the fight, but Kuno wants her out of harm’s way.
 I’ll handle that in the fiction.